Section-based testing allows you to organize the test into different logical categories known as sections.

 - You must have created a test with a minimum of one question.

 - Click on the Tests tab on the home page and then click the required test.

 - Once the question(s) are ordered and ready to be put into a section, you can create the section by clicking on the '+' sign.
 You can reorder questions once a section is created too.

-NOTE: Inversely, you can create as many sections as you want, and then add questions to each section.
+Note: Inversely, you can create as many sections as you want, and then add questions to each section.

 - The difficulty level and score of all the questions going into a section should ideally be the same.

 Warning: If the difficulty level and score of all the questions in a section are not the same, a warning is displayed as shown below.
-If the section is randomly picking some questions and bundling it together as a test, such a scenario will be disadvantageous to candidates.
+If the section is randomly picking some questions and bundling them together as a test, such a scenario will be disadvantageous to candidates.
 We will discuss this in more detail shortly.

 - On clicking the '+' sign, you will see 3 options, select 'Create Section' and/or `Add another section'(if the test already has existing sections) and the questions will now be bundled together in a section.
-You can reorder questions in a section by drag and drop.

 - Randomizing the question selection